pbozeman/xipd/README.md

 > For this stackup, and trace geometry, stripline is roughly 15% slower than
 > microstrip.

+> [!Caution]
+> TODO: the microstrip calculation assumes air above the trace.
+Double
+> check if using a dielectric constant for soldermask makes a substantial
+> difference in the results.
+JLCPCB provides some values on
+> <https://jlcpcb.com/impedance>, but it is not immediately clear how these
+> should be used and/or if they are so thin that both air and solder mask
+> should be considered together.

 #### Propagation Delay to Length

 The user provides the dielectric constant, prepeg height, and trace width.